Fernando-A-Rocha/mta-add-models/.github/docs/newmodels/FUNCS_EVENTS.md

 **Optional arguments**:

-- `elementType`: A valid element type from the dataNames table (e.g. "object")
+- `elementType`: A valid element type from the dataNames table (e.g. "object") or false/nil to check all element types

 **Returns**: